ppingzhang/SCMC/README.md

 DecoderAppStatic -b bin_path -o output_path
 ```

-where encoder_intra_vtm.cfg and classSCC.cfg can be found in the ./cfg file. input.cfg contains the information about input sequence, and you can reference ./cfg/per-sequence/BasketballDrill.cfg and modify SourceWidth, SourceHeight, and FramesToBeEncoded.
+where encoder_intra_vtm.cfg and classSCC.cfg can be found in the ./cfg file. input.cfg contains the information about the input sequence, and you can reference ./cfg/per-sequence/BasketballDrill.cfg and modify SourceWidth, SourceHeight, and FramesToBeEncoded.

 You need to compress and decompress RCF structure maps in the training and testing datasets.